PerrinMyerson/Search-Engine/README.md

 through `m6` to require all traceability rows assigned up through that roadmap milestone to be implemented.

-`brutal-bench evidence` validates
+`rowser-bench evidence` validates
 [`docs/EVIDENCE_REGISTRY.md`](docs/EVIDENCE_REGISTRY.md).
 It fails if evidence rows are malformed, duplicated, contain unknown requirement IDs, or leave any required `REQ-*` row without at least one proof artifact mapped to it.

-`brutal-bench eval` reads JSON Lines relevance judgments and reports MRR, NDCG@K, recall@K, precision@K, unresolved judgments, corpus hash, index hash, and per-query diagnostics.
+`rowser-bench eval` reads JSON Lines relevance judgments and reports MRR, NDCG@K, recall@K, precision@K, unresolved judgments, corpus hash, index hash, and per-query diagnostics.
 Add `--require-mrr`, `--require-ndcg`, `--require-recall`, `--require-precision`, or `--max-unresolved` to turn it